GOOD: Towards Domain Generalized Orientated Object Detection: Experiment

-\textbf{DOTA-V1 as Source Domain} The forth column of Table~\ref{mergeallresult} reports the results.
+The forth column of Table~\ref{mergeallresult} reports the results.
 The proposed GOOD achieves the best generalization results, yielding an mAP of 57.19\% and 46.21\% on SODA and FAIR1M, respectively.
+When embedded into ReDet, the proposed GOOD is able to outperform the baseline by 3.08\% and 3.12\$ mAP on both unseen target domains.
+When embedded into RoI-Tran, the proposed GOOD also outperforms the baseline by 2.05\% and 1.56\% mAP on both unseen target domains.